jaegeun1393/Digital-SAT-Prep-Web-Application/README.md

 ## Short Description
-Prepare for SAT, AP, and ACT exams with ease through our cutting-edge online platform.
-Featuring a sleek interface built with React and Vite, and a WordPress-powered main page optimized for SEO, our service ensures top-tier search visibility.
-Powered by a Node.js backend deployed via PM2, and enhanced by Azure's integration of OpenAI, we deliver AI-driven tools such as virtual tutoring, problem-solving support, and data analysis to supercharge your learning experience.
-Your ultimate partner for exam success, all in one place.
+Our application is designed with a focus on making the intangible nature of AI both recognizable and seamlessly usable for everyone.
+Prepare for SAT, AP, and ACT exams effortlessly with our cutting-edge online platform.
+We offer AI-driven tools like virtual tutoring, problem-solving support, and advanced data analysis.
+By bridging innovation and accessibility, this platform transforms how students interact with AI, making it an indispensable partner for exam success—all in one place.

 ## Technology Stack
   <div align="center">